Foundations & Futures in Innovation & Technology

 - Ability to study full-time hours for all 12 weeks

-- Self-identify as Indigenous (Status First Nations, non-status, Metis, Inuit)
+- Self-identify as Indigenous (Status First Nations, non-status, Métis, Inuit)

-Online Study: Our online study option is delivered in partnership with Royal Roads University and is unlike any distance learning you may have experienced before.
+Coming soon - Foundations Online: Our online study option is delivered in partnership with Royal Roads University and is unlike any distance learning you may have experienced before.
 Our students progress through video modules while receiving full access to instructors and their fellow classmates through live and interactive webinar sessions.
 If you can’t travel to an urban centre for our in-person delivery then joining our online community is available for your convenience.

 Accreditation: Upon completion of the Foundations program you will receive 24 credits towards your post-secondary education through the Nicola Valley Institute of Technology.